volkx075/stock-analysis/README.md

     Next i

+The original code's runtime was 0.668 seconds for 2017.
+The image below shows the runtime of the refactored code for 2017.
+This shows the refactored code runs faster than the original code.
 ![2017 Run Time](Resources/VBA_Challenge_2017.PNG)

+The original code's runtime was 0.629 seconds for 2018.
+The image below shows the runtime of hte refactored code for 2018.
+This shows the refactored code runs faster than the original code.
 ![2018 Run Time](Resources/VBA_Challenge_2018.png)
 ## Summary
 ### Advantages and Disadvantages of Refactoring Code
+There are advantages to refactoring code.
+One of the biggest advantages is effeciency.
+Effecient code is more organized, takes fewer steps, and easier to fix bugs.
+If code appears to be messy or takes way more steps than it should, then refactoring should be done.
+However, there are some disadvantages to refactoring.
+You don't want to refactor code if you don't have enough time.
+Also, if refactoring code costs more than just rewriting the code from the beginning.
 ### Advantages and Disadvantages of the Original and Refactored VBA Script